neogeny/TatSu/mkdocs/docs/mini-tutorial.md

     ;
 ```

-Save the grammar in a file name `calc_model.ebnf`.
+Save the grammar in a file name `calc_model.tatsu`.

 The `tatsu.objectmodel.Node` descendants are synthetized at runtime using `tatsu.semantics .ModelBuilderSemantics`.

-This is how the model looks like when generated with the `tatsu.to_python_model()` function or from the command line with `tatsu --object-model calc_model.ebnf -G calc_semantics_model.py`:
+This is how the model looks like when generated with the `tatsu.to_python_model()` function or from the command line with `tatsu --object-model calc_model.tatsu -G calc_semantics_model.py`:

 ``` python
 from tatsu.objectmodel import Node